-Copy of Import Notification form, submitted on Internet at the AUPSA website.
-The notification must be submitted, a minimum of 48 hours prior to the arrival of the product at a port of entry.
-If the Certificate of Free Sale of the product, or any other certificate issued by any U.S. federal or state authority, or a Supplier / Manufacturer's Declaration [1], was not submitted at the moment of the Food Product Registration [2], then a copy of any of the above certificates must be presented at the Port of Entry in Panama.

-3. Packing List of products.

-- 4. Certificate of Origin (where appropriate [3]) - 5.
+- 1. Copy of Import Notification form, submitted on Internet at APA's website.
+The notification must be submitted, a minimum of 48 hours prior to the arrival of the product at a port of entry. - 2.
+If the Certificate of Free Sale of the product, or any other certificate issued by any U.S. federal or state authority, or a Supplier / Manufacturer's Declaration [1], was not submitted at the moment of the Food Product Registration [2], then a copy of any of the above certificates must be presented at the Port of Entry in Panama. - 3.
+Packing List of products. - 4.
+Certificate of Origin (where appropriate [3]) - 5.
 Copy of commercial invoice of the product. - 6.
-Pre-Customs Declaration any contaminants, AUPSA will notify the importer about which mitigation measure will be applied or if the shipment must be rejected for importation into Panama.
+Pre-Customs Declaration

-Step 4: AUPSA conducts inspection, testing and sampling on imported food products, mainly in fresh or refrigerated food products, looking for contaminants, for example: live regulated pests, E. coli, Salmonella, heavy metals and Listeria.
+Step 4: GOP inspectors conduct inspection, testing and sampling on imported food products, mainly in fresh or refrigerated food products, looking for contaminants, for example: live regulated pests, E. coli, Salmonella, heavy metals, and Listeria.
 See section VI paragraph on Other Certification and Testing Requirements, of this report for more details.

 Step 5: If the shipment is cleared, it is released to be imported.
-If is not cleared, due to findings of
+If is not cleared, due to findings of any contaminants, APA will notify the importer about which mitigation measure will be applied or if the shipment must be rejected for importation into Panama.